aiidateam/aiida-tutorials/docs/sections/calculations/errors.md

 ## Restarting calculations

 It turns out that your last calculation did not converge because we stopped the self-consistency iteration cycle before it converged (by only setting a max of 3 cycles).
-In this simple case, you could just re-run the calculation from scratch with a sufficient number of iterations, but for expensive calculations (including a structural relaxation or molecular dynamics), you would like instead to restart your calculation from the previous one to save time.
+In this simple case, you could just re-run the calculation from scratch with a sufficient number of iterations and it would solve the problem, but for expensive procedures (including a structural relaxation or molecular dynamics) you may instead want to run a restart from the previous calculation to save time.

 For this purpose, `CalcJobNode` provides the `get_builder_restart` method.
-This is similar to the `get_builder` method of the `Code` or of the `Process` class used above, but with all inputs already pre-populated from the latest output of the calculation.
+This is similar to the `get_builder` method of the `Code` or of the `Process` class used above, but with all inputs already pre-populated from those of the original calculation.

 Let us load the node of the calculation job that we want to restart in a `verdi shell` and create a new builder from it: